openwallet-foundation-labs/tsp/docs/src/intermediary.md

 interface, with built-in transport methods.
 Use the `SecureStore` if you have different or specific transportation methods and only use this crate to seal and unseal TSP messages.

-An intermediary basically needs to hold key material of its users and forwards/routes messages.
-To add / manage user key material use the default store methods, like `add_verified_vid` or `verify_id`.
+An intermediary basically needs to hold key material of its endpoints and forwards/routes messages.
+To add / manage endpoint key material use the default store methods, like `add_verified_vid` or `verify_id`.
 The server itself also needs an identity and key material.
 Populate a store to manage these identities.